 Sarah – Waiting on God Alone

-Sarah was barren and had no hope of naturally conceiving and carrying a child.
+Sarah was barren and had no hope of naturally conceiving and carrying a child, the fruit of the womb.
 She was old and past the age of child-bearing, yet God promised to give her a child.
 She had to learn to wait on God’s promise even in her doubt and uncertainty.
 Imagine being childless at the age of 90 and God still says to her – you will have a son.
 It was a long wait but God’s promise came to pass.
 Sarah said, “God has brought me laughter, and everyone who hears about this will laugh with me.”
 And she added, “Who would have said to Abraham that Sarah would nurse children?
 Yet I have borne him a son in his old age.”
 Genesis 21:6-7

 Mary – A Yielded Vessel